How to deliver 360 degree feedback effectively

 2. Ask how they are feeling about the feedback and how they selected their respondents

-These questions are really useful to get a sense of where this person’s head is in relation to the feedback.
-If they say they are feeling really confident, excited or nervous, this gives you a useful indication of their self-confidence levels and you can position the session accordingly.
-Clearly, it is helpful if you have had a quick look at the individual’s report and understand whether it is generally positive or whether there might be some difficult messages to digest.
 Depending on your assessment of the tone of feedback and the individual’s receptiveness to the feedback will allow you to decide whether to manage expectations or challenge more robustly.
 So, someone who is nervous about receiving honest feedback may have just gone out to a small number of people they know well or may have only invited some of their direct reports rather than all of them.
 This is going to provide less balanced feedback than someone who has thought carefully and invited a wide selection of feedback givers, including some they think they have a more difficult relationship with.

 3. Manage expectations

-This is particularly important if you know that there is some challenging feedback within the report and is one of the main reasons that I advocate so strongly for personalised one to one feedback rather than just sending reports out.
-By following on from the questions in stage 2 to explore the relationship with each feedback giver or to ask what sort of feedback they are expecting from those they invited to respond, you can use this as an opportunity to manage expectations, if needed.
-So, if for example you have seen that the manager has provided lower scores than others, it is helpful to explore their relationship with their line manager before sharing the feedback.
-You may find that they are a new manager and don’t know them so well or they have a difficult relationship, if this is the case you can prepare them for the fact that this may be reflected in the feedback by saying something link “So your manager hasn’t had a lot of time to see you demonstrate all the behaviours yet/get to know you fully?”
+Perhaps you have noticed that the line manager has scored lower than others.
+If so it maybe helpful to explore their relationship with their manager up front.
+You may find that they are a new manager and don’t know them so well or they have a difficult relationship.
+If this is the case you can prepare them for the fact that this may be reflected in the feedback.
+You might say something like “So your manager hasn’t had a lot of time to see you demonstrate all the behaviours yet/get to know you fully?”

 4. Position feedback and bias

-Emphasise the reality that some people are naturally high or low markers – just like teachers at school and that it is more important to look for trends than absolute scores.
-This is particularly important with scores from individually identifiable raters like the line manager.Explain the risk of recency bias where feedback can be distorted positively or negatively by a recent experience so if they just had a blazing row with somebody and then asked them to complete their feedback it is likely to be less positive than it would otherwise have been.
+Emphasise the reality that some people are naturally high or low markers – just like teachers at school.
+Explain that it is more important to look for trends than absolute scores.
+This is particularly important with scores from individually identifiable raters like the line manager.
+Explain the risk of recency bias where feedback can be distorted positively or negatively by a recent experience.
+If they just had a blazing row with somebody for example, and then asked them to complete their feedback it is likely to be less positive than it would otherwise have been.

-y others, this doesn’t mean that it’s not incredibly valuable.
+Finally, end on the fact that while the feedback is merely a reflection of how our behaviours are interpreted by others, this doesn’t mean that it’s not incredibly valuable.
 This is because we can choose to change our behaviour or stay the same should we wish.
 Feedback provides us with self-awareness and choices for the future.

 5. Outline the feedback process

 Having set the scene, explain how you will go through the report.
 I generally find that starting with a high-level overview such as a spidergraph or summary is helpful.
-Overall, emphasise that the purpose is to look for themes rather than anomalies and that it is just as important to look for strengths as well as development areas.
+You can see an example of a spidergraph from our Actus 360 NOW tool to the right.
+Overall, emphasise that the purpose is to look for themes rather than anomalies.
+Explain that it is just as important to look for strengths as well as development areas.
 It is also important not to get hung up on who might have said certain statements and focus on the overall messages.

 Explain that you will finish the session by identifying a couple of key strengths and how you can utilise them more and also a couple of development sessions.

-Recommend that, following the feedback it is good practice to thank the feedback givers for taking the time to provide feedback and to discuss any strengths, development areas or discrepancies with your line manager.
+I like to recommend that, following the feedback it is good practice to thank the feedback givers for taking the time to provide feedback and to discuss any strengths, development areas or discrepancies with your line manager.

 6. Deliver the feedback

 The key here is to get a general overview and then drill into any gaps.
-Use open questions to gauge how the individual is feeling and read their non-verbal cues to determine how and when to explore things further.
+Use open questions to gauge how the individual is feeling.
+Read their non-verbal cues to determine how and when to explore things further.
 Remember that your role is to ensure that the feedback is helpful and insightful and never damaging.
 Be prepared to challenge if clear messages are being ignored but also support if certain perspectives appear isolated and/or unhelpful.
 Coaching experience and skills are invaluable at this stage.

 7. Summarise and close

-Actus 360 Feedback
+Actus 360 NOW Feedback

 Free 360 Feedback Resources